 Are you a "Natural Light" Photographer?

--Yes and no. There's been a trend recently of people referring to themselves as strictly being “Natural Light Photographers”.
-"Natural" is great... if you own a grocery store.
+Yes and no. There's a current trend of people referring to themselves as strictly being “Natural Light Photographers”.
+"Natural" is great, if you own a grocery store.
 I'm kidding.
 Sort of.
-Often this ends up being just a fancy way of saying "I don't know how to use a flash".
+Often this is just a fancy way of saying "I don't know how to use a flash".
 Sometimes it's OK to shoot using only natural light and there's certainly no shortage of great images created this way.
 But there are limitations to this approach, both technically and artistically.

 People can do pretty much whatever they want for the sake of their own art.
 If somebody wants to take a picture called “midnight in a black forest during the new moon with no flashlight”, that's totally fine.
 However, if I can take the exact same picture in my living room by simply leaving the lens cap on, is the former really all that great?
 One certainly sounds more artistic than the other.
 But if the results are the same, what's the difference?
 The answer: marketing.

 The point is not that "Natural Light Photography" is inherently bad; it's that you can only do so much with it.
 Keep in mind that people who do not refer to themselves as "Natural Light Photographers" can, and do, still shoot using only natural light when it's appropriate.
 The difference isn't that one group uses it and the other does not, it's that one group is limited to a single option and they're selling it with a catchy title.
 Read: marketing.

 To be clear, this isn't about comparing one "style" of photography to another.
 It's about being able to use all the tools at your disposal in order to shoot in a wider range of environments.
 It's about expanding your vision.
 It's about elevating your art.
 And it's about providing your client with the best results possible.